JoshMerfeld/joshmerfeld.github.io/_pages/publications.md

 # <center> Publications </center>
 - - -

-If you'd like to read one of these papers and do not have access ot them, please e-mail me!

 - "The Importance of Specification Choices when Analyzing Sectoral Productivity Gaps" with Peter Brummund. _Forthcoming_ at _Agricultural Economics_.
 - "Should Farmers Farm More?
 Comparing Marginal Products within Malawian Households" with Peter Brummund. _Agricultural Economics_, 53(2): 289-306.